How Many Relationships Fail [Breakup Statistics]

 : Marriages41.2%

-What the data also shows is statistics on long distance relationships, on long term relationships and how many married couples divorce.
+What the data also shows is statistics on long distance relationships, long-term relationships, and how many married couples divorce.
 It showed that:

-• 41.9% of all couples that break up were in a long distance relationship.
+• 41.9% of all couples that broke up were in a long-distance relationship.

-• 41.2% of all break ups happens to married couples and result in a divorce.
+• 41.2% of all breakups happen to married couples and result in a divorce.

 Breakups become less likely with time

-The below table shows the likelihood of a relationship breaking down tabulated by years the couple has been together.
-So, in the first year there is a 70% chance that the couple breakup after establishing themselves as a couple (short term dating is excluded).
+The below table shows the likelihood of a relationship breaking down tabulated by the years the couple has been together.
+So, in the first year, there is a 70% chance that the couple break up after establishing themselves as a couple (short-term dating is excluded).

 Years togetherStraight, unmarriedSame-sex, unmarriedStraight, marriedSame-sex, marriage-like